 The Reverend Marjorie A. Gerbracht-Stagnaro – Rector

 Marjorie majored in Classical Languages and minored in theater at The University of the South (Sewanee) and graduated in 1992.
 She went straight from college to seminary and received her Masters of Divinity from the General Theological Seminary in New York City in 1995.
 She received her D.Min. in Congregational Development from Seabury-Western Theological Seminary in 2008.
-Marjorie has been married to Brent Stagnaro, an architect, author, and inventor for nineteen years and they are the proud parents of Fiona, age 12, and Zachary, age 11.
+Marjorie is the proud parent of Fiona, age 13, and Zachary, age 12.
+She and her two children live in Hooksett, New Hampshire.

 The Reverend Mike Andres – Deacon

 Deacon Mike came to Grace in September of 2018.
 After being a lifelong Lutheran, he was received into the Episcopal Church in June of 2009 by Bishop Robinson.
-Deacon Mike graduated from the Province I School for Deacons in June of 2108 and on June 16th he was ordained to the diaconate.
+Deacon Mike graduated from the Province I School for Deacons and on June 16th 2018 he was ordained to the diaconate.
 He is also a graduate of the Education For Ministry program, also known as EfM.
 He and his wife Pat live in Deerfield where they have been for over 30 years.
 They have 4 grown children, and 10 grand kids.
-Deacon Mike received a Bachelor of Science Degree in Computer Science from Franklin Pierce University and for the last 8 years, has been working as a Tech Support Engineer at Oracle Corporation.
-For the last 3 years he has been volunteering with Chaplain Service at the VA medical center in Manchester.
-He finds visiting with these veterans to be very rewarding.
+Deacon Mike received a Bachelor of Science Degree in Computer Science from Franklin Pierce University.
+After over 40 yrs in the High Tech industry, Deacon Mike changed careers and became a hospice chaplain.
+Deacon Mike has been volunteering at the VA medical center in Manchester, and he also volunteers at the State Veterans Home in Tilton.
+He finds visiting with veterans to be very rewarding.

 Marlene Thompson – Parish Administrator